top of page

 Quantification of land-to-atmosphere greenhouse gas fluxes

-Quantify net biogenic fluxes of CO2, CH4, and N2O in the terrestrial ecosystems in response to natural and anthropogenic disturbances, and assess the consequences of management practices to three gas together.
+Quantify the net biogenic fluxes of CO2, CH4, and N2O in terrestrial ecosystems in response to natural and anthropogenic disturbances, and assess the consequences of management practices to three gases collectively.

 Current Sponsor: USDA NIFA